-Introduction

-The quality and safety of care within residential aged care facilities (RACFs) has been linked to their organisational culture.
+Introduction The quality and safety of care within residential aged care facilities (RACFs) have been linked to their organisational culture.
 However, evidence for understanding and improving culture in this setting is limited.
-This research program aims to validate a survey to measure organisational culture and determine cultures relationship with safety and quality of care, then evaluate an organisational culture change program in Australian RACFs.
+This research programme aims to validate a survey to measure organisational culture and determine the relationship of culture with safety and quality of care, then to evaluate an organisational culture change programme in Australian RACFs.

-This is a longitudinal mixed methods program of research conducted in collaboration with a national aged care provider that cares for more than 5,000 residents across four studies:
+Methods and analysis This is a longitudinal mixed methods programme of research conducted across four studies in collaboration with a national aged care provider that cares for more than 5000 residents:

-Study 1.
-Cross-sectional staff survey of organisational culture in >50 RACFs with concurrent collection of data on quality and safety of care, and staff outcomes, to explore their associations with culture.
+Study 1: Cross-sectional staff survey of organisational culture in >50 RACFs with concurrent collection of data on quality and safety of care, and staff outcomes, to explore their associations with culture.

-Study 2.
-Ethnographic fieldwork in eight RACFs sampled to achieve maximum variation.
-Data from interviews, observations, and documents, will be analysed to identify the underlying assumptions and how cultural assumptions influence the enactment of safety and quality.

-Study 3.
-Evaluation of the implementation of the Speak Up for SafetyTM culture change program, focusing on its adaptation for RACFs, implementation determinants and outcomes.
-Data will be collected through semi-structured interviews, complimented with secondary data from program training and feedback system usage.
+Study 2: Ethnographic fieldwork in eight RACFs sampled to achieve maximum variation.
+Data from interviews, observations and documents will be analysed to identify the underlying assumptions and how cultural assumptions influence the enactment of safety and quality.
+Study 3: Evaluation of the implementation of the Speak Up for Safety culture change programme, focusing on its contextualisation for RACFs, implementation determinants and outcomes.
+Data will be collected through semistructured interviews, complimented with secondary data from program training and feedback system usage.

-Study 4.
-Evaluation of the effectiveness of the culture change program using baseline data from Study 1 and a follow up survey of organisational culture post implementation to assess changes in organisational culture and staff behaviour.
+Study 4: Evaluation of the effectiveness of the culture change programme using baseline data from study 1 and a follow-up survey of organisational culture postimplementation to assess changes in organisational culture and staff behaviour.

-The study has received approval from the Macquarie University Human Research Ethics Committee.
+Ethics and dissemination The study has received approval from the Macquarie University Human Research Ethics Committee.
 Informed consent will be sought from all participants.
 Findings will be disseminated through journal articles, conference presentations and reports to the collaborating provider and RACFs.
 Survey data will be deposited into a data repository for use by others working on related research.